 For financial novices, the variety of products designed to help you save money can often seem overwhelming.
 From mutual funds and certificates of deposit to basic checking and savings accounts, there are seemingly a million and one ways to save your pennies.
 Here, we’re explaining everything you need to know about a common savings product, the money market account.
 Learn how money market accounts work and the key benefits you should consider.

 A money market account is an FDIC-insured cross between a checking account and savings account at a bank or credit union.
 Owners of a money market account typically benefit from higher interest rates than savings accounts as well as checks or a debit card to complete a limited number of transactions each month.
 Money market accounts are designed for people who want to earn more interest than they would with a traditional savings account, and are typically best for achieving short-term financial goals, such as a vacation, the down payment for a car, or for a rainy day or emergency fund.
 They are not intended for long-term purposes like retirement.

-A money market can be a good option for short-term savings goals, the main reason to open a money market account is to have a higher interest rate compared with a traditional savings or checking account, while also having the ability to write a few checks.
+A good option for short-term savings goals, the main reason to open a money market account is to have a higher interest rate compared with a traditional savings or checking account, while also having the ability to write a few checks.
 If you have a savings account that you rarely access (such as an emergency fund), you should consider putting your money into a money market account to accelerate your interest growth.
 Your funds won’t accumulate as quickly as if they were invested, but there is no risk of loss in a money market account like there is in the stock market.

-If you do decide that a money market account best fits your needs, look for one with a high interest rate, no monthly fee and a reasonable (for you) minimum deposit or balance.
+If you do decide that a money market account best fits your needs, look for one with a high interest rate, no monthly fee and reasonable (for you) minimum deposit or balance requirements.

-If you have questions about the best way to grow your wealth and meet your financial obligations, a Farm Bureau financial advisor can help determine the best next steps and can help you prepare for the future you are dreaming of.
+If you have questions about the best way to grow your wealth and meet your financial obligations, a Farm Bureau financial advisor can help you determine the next steps to prepare for the future you are dreaming of